quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A014/2a014_part05_25-The_NLP-RecS.md

 :p What is the relationship between distance and similarity?
 ??x
 Distance and similarity are related but complementary concepts.
-A dissimilarity function \( d \) can be transformed into a similarity measure using \( S_{i,j} = 1 - d(i, j) \).
+A dissimilarity function $d $ can be transformed into a similarity measure using$S_{i,j} = 1 - d(i, j)$.
 The choice of similarity or dissimilarity depends on the specific task; for instance, in clustering, distances are often used to find nearest neighbors. x??

 ---